 If you have MS it is important that you know about the connection between vitamin D and your health.
-We include it as a vital step in our OMS 7-step recovery plan and we want as many people to benefit from this information as possible.
-This is because research has shown that people with MS have lower levels of vitamin D, and also that vitamin D levels are lower during MS relapses.
-So not only has vitamin D been linked to preventing MS, but for people with MS, vitamin D offers numerous health benefits.
+We include it as a key component of the Overcoming MS Program and we want as many people to benefit from this information as possible.
+This is because research has shown that people with MS have lower levels of vitamin D, that vitamin D levels are lower during MS relapses, and that higher vitamin D levels are associated with reduced MS activity.

 The Benefits of Vitamin D for MS

 - Delaying the time it can take from relapsing remitting MS to the secondary progressive phase

 OMS recommends that your vitamin D level should be between 150 - 225 nmol/L (60 - 90 ng/mL in the USA).

 OMS recommends that people with MS may need to take a daily vitamin D3 supplement, depending on the amount of sun they receive.
 For those with low levels at first testing, a one-off high dose of vitamin D (such as 600,000 IU), prescribed by a doctor, is recommended and considered to be safe.

 The Coimbra Protocol is a high dose vitamin D treatment that was first discovered by Dr Cicero Galli Coimbra, a professor of Neurology at the Federal University of São Paulo, Brazil.

 It is suggested that the dosage of vitamin D is so high because people with autoimmune disorders such as MS may require higher levels of vitamin D to overcome the resistance to vitamin D that MS can be maintaining.